bsumlin/PyMieScatt/docs/index.rst

 Revision Notes - version 1.7.1 (12 April, 2018)
 -------------------------------------------------

-  - Fixed a bug in :py:func:`MieQ_withWavelngthRange` where the inputs would be affected by in-place math performed within the function.
+  - Fixed a bug in :py:func:`MieQ_withWavelengthRange` where the inputs would be affected by in-place math performed within the function.
 This bug was also present in :py:func:`MieQ_withSizeParameterRange` and has been fixed.

 Revision History
 ----------------